denisejwu/cse15l-lab-reports/lab.md

  Explaination:

  cd command with no argument doesn't work because it needs a file name to change into a directory otherwise it will stay at home.
-Thats why once it has a file commad it is able to change the directory as indicated by the green beside the user in the direcotry.
-As for the path since lecture1 and messages is a directory is its able change the home directory into lecture1 and then find messages to get the file the user would want.
+Once it has a directory file the cd command will change the directory into the file that was indicated.
+However, if you cd into a file it will not work because it is not a directory file.

  ls command with no agrument allows the user to see what files are in a specific directory.
 Like once it is in the lecture1 directory they can see that it has Hello.java, messages, Hello.class to name a few.
+If ls is given a directory path file it will say it can't be accessed because I was already in a